LoL DPS items guide - Core equipment for Damage Dealers

 Passive: Has a special Lifesteal that heals for 15% of damage dealt with all types of damage (including magical), with this value reduced for AoE abilities.

-Active: Instantly deals some magical damage based on AP and slows the target by 40% for 2 seconds.
+Active: Instantly deals with some magical damage based on AP and slows the target by 40% for 2 seconds.

 Infinity Edge: 80 Attack Damage, 25% Crit Chance, 25% Crit Damage